 Needless to say, we are just scratching the surface here.
 Light is at the center of all modern physics: The duality of light waves and light particles (photons) is a central conundrum of quantum physics.
 At the same time, the assumption that the speed of light expansion is fixed inside a vacuum is central to Einstein’s relativity.
 These are all deeply fascinating (and sometimes highly technical) topics that fill up entire textbooks on their own.
 Luckily, almost none of that is relevant for human sight.

+As we discussed above, light waves are best described as sine waves.
 This is good news.
 Sine waves are easy.
-Any sine wave is described by only three numbers:
+We already established that any sine wave is described by only three numbers:

-1. Frequency, or Wavelength (horizontal “peak-to-peak” in plots)
+Frequency, or Wavelength (horizontal “peak-to-peak” in plots)

-2. Amplitude, or Magnitude (vertical “peak-to-peak” in plots)
+Amplitude, or Magnitude (vertical “peak-to-peak” in plots)

-3. Phase (relative shift in plots)
+Phase (relative shift in plots)

 To make things even better, we can often ignore phase when it comes to sine waves in the science of perception, thus leaving us with just two numbers to describe a rather complex phenomenon, such as a light wave.